Welcome to the SUN Movement, Ecuador!

 On 22 March 2021, UN Assistant Secretary-General and SUN Movement Coordinator, Gerda Verburg, received a letter from the Government of the Republic of Ecuador, signed by the Vice President of the Republic, Her Excellency María Alejandra Muñoz, expressing the interest of the country in joining the SUN Movement.

-The Government of the Republic of Ecuador is joining the SUN Movement with a great vision: a country where children have the health and nutrition necessary for optimum social and economic growth.
+The Government of the Republic of Ecuador is joining the SUN Movement with a great vision: a country where girls and boys have the health and nutrition necessary for their optimal social and economic growth.
 In December 2020, the Government of the Republic strengthened the implementation of the National Strategy for national growth without malnutrition, “Ecuador Crece sin Desnutrición”, which was approved by the President of the Republic, His Excellency Lenín Moreno Garcés, through Executive Decree No. 1211, with the objective of preventing chronic childhood malnutrition and reducing the prevalence of malnutrition in children under two, in line with the objectives set out in the 2030 Agenda.

 Ecuador joining the SUN Movement represents a reiteration of its willingness to adopt a model of multi-stakeholder cooperation, multi-sectoral coordination and integrated management, as well as methodologies and good practices, through this unique initiative to eradicate malnutrition, based on the principle that everyone has the right to food and good nutrition.